-Eric’s been back in touch with his latest update (his last post is here).
+Eric’s been back in touch with his latest update on his multi level n scale layout.

 “Ok I know this should have been my first update but I got caught up in the paving side of things.